Braspag/braspag.github.io/_i18n/en/_posts/antifraude/2017-07-26-antifraude.md

 |`Content-Type`|application/json|
 |`Status`|200 OK|

-# Link Pagador and Antifraud transaction
+# Associating a transaction

-This session describes how to link a transaction from the Pagador Braspag to a transaction of the Antifraud Gateway Braspag.
+The association of a Pagador Braspag transaction or another authorization solution to an Antifraude Gateway Braspag transaction can be done when the fraud analysis flow is **AuthorizeFirst**.

-> You should make this call when using the flow below: <br/>
+> You must make this request when you: <br/>
-> 1 - Send analyzes through the Antifraud Gateway Braspag <br/>
+> 1. Carry out a fraud analysis using the Braspag Antifraud Gateway <br/>
-> 2 - Performs the authorization through the Pagador Braspag <br/>
+> 2. Carry out the authorization through Pagador Braspag or another authorization solution.

-> 3 - The 3rd step should be the call to this service to link the transaction of the Pagador Braspag to the transaction of the Antifraud Gateway Braspag
+To learn more about the **AuthorizeFirst** model of fraud analysis, in which the risk analysis takes place after authorization of the transaction, consult the [Pagador Manula]](https://braspag.github.io//en/manual/braspag-pagador#payments-with-fraud-analysis){:target="_blank"}.

+## Antifraude and Pagador

+### Request

 <aside class="request"><span class="method patch">PATCH</span> <span class="endpoint">transaction/{id}</span></aside>

-## Request

 ``` json
 {